At a Glance

 Students must procure a check to pay for tuition, housing, and miscellaneous fees the first day of class each term.
 (ELIC teachers may simply indicate to bill ELIC for these expenses.)

 All stated financial information is subject to change.
-Please consult with the Office of Graduate Student Financial Services located in the Graduate Center, (626) 815-4570, for most current and controlling information.
+Please consult with the Office of Graduate Student Financial Services located in the Graduate and Professional Center, (626) 815-4570, for most current and controlling information.

 Several types of financial aid are available to graduate students who are U.S. citizens.
 The resources range from federal loans and state grants to, for some graduate programs, fellowships and scholarships.
 For details about financial aid available for your program, please contact the Office of Graduate Student Financial Services at (626) 815-4570.